marziosala/marziosala.github.io/_posts/2018-09-01-continuous-adjoint.md

 We will go through the meain reasoning, the equations, and discuss how this method compares with other techniques for computing risk sensitivities.

-We have already covered financial modeling in other articles, for example for the [Black-Scholes model](/black-scholes).
-The notation of this article is slightly difference, since we want to emphasize the dependency on the parameters on which we need to compute the derivatives.
+We have already covered financial modeling in other articles, for example when discussing the [Black-Scholes model](/black-scholes).
+The notation of this article is slightly different, since we want to emphasize the dependency on the parameters on which we need to compute the derivatives.
 The stochastic differential equation reads

 $$
 dX(t, \alpha) = (r(t,\alpha) - q(t,\alpha) - \frac{1}{2}\sigma_{BS}(t,\alpha)^2)dt + \sigma_{BS}(t, \alpha) dW(t)